 Summary of Corrective Action Previously Reported: Watonwan County will utilize reminders to publish the Board minutes to meet the 30-day requirement.

-Status: Partially Corrected.
+Status: Not Corrected.
 Watonwan County is utilizing reminders to publish the Board minutes to meet the 30-day requirement.
-County didn't begin utilizing until mid-year in 2018.
+Synopsis of the minutes will be completed so they are ready to send after board approves the minutes.